 Even though Governments and other organizations are taking necessary steps.
 There is still a long way to go to put an end to this completely.

-According to reports by CSO Online, Phishing accounts for more than 80% reported security breaches.
+According to reports by CSO Online, Phishing accounts for more than 80% of reported security breaches.

 Especially organizations operating in the Fintech-industry face a huge problem due to Phishing.
 As their customers are often targeted and data breaches occur in their payment apps.

-The average cost of financial data breach is $5.85 USD, according to reports published by Varnois.
+The average cost of a financial data breach is $5.85 USD, according to reports published by Varnois.